abemassry/wsend/README.md

 To log in a user:

 	curl -F "email=$email" -F "password=$password" https://wsend.net/login_cli

+To list files (returns a list in JSON):

+        curl -F "uid=$id" https://wsend.net/list_cli

 ##FAQ

  1. Q: Why did you program this in Bash wasn't that painful?
 Bash isn't meant to do these things, you could have used python with pip, nodejs with npm, or ruby with rubygems.

  	A: While it was painful we wanted this script to be ubiquitous as possible and bash was installed on all of our *nix machines.
 We do have plans to write this in the languages you mention and will work towards this in the future.
 If you would like to write a client in one of these languages it would be something we would both appreciate and support.
+UPDATE: node-wsend available on npm

  2. Q: What about wput?
 Isn't that the opposite of wget?